 Madonna di Campiglio is a pretty Alpine town with a smart, car-free centre.
 Nearby is a small park and a lake which is used for skating and there are some good cross country trails in the valley.

 There are some buzzy bars for après, especially at the foot of Monte Spinale.
 Food throughout the resort is also usually a highlight, both at the many excellent mountain restaurants and in town.
 Over recent years, gourmet dining has become a huge feature in the area.

 Here, three Michelin-starred restaurants can tempt diners looking for the best in Italian cuisine, including Il Gallo Cedrone, the Ristorante Dolomieu and the Stube Hermitage.
 But even if your pockets are not that deep, Madonna can cater for most tastes - so long as you like Italian food!

 Madonna has a reputation for its après ski that rivals that for its actual skiing.
-'People Watching' begins as soon as the lifts close and many of the resort's more wealthy clientelle appear togged up to the nines already to parade in fur coats with dogs that seem smaller than any canine species previously known to mankind.
-In most places around the resort the bars and restaurants retain quiet sophistication until the small hours, when the legendary nightclubs really start to buzz, some staying open through to the time when the lifts re-open in the morning if you're visiting at a busy holiday weekend.
-Among the less pretentious and more lively bars are the Cliffhanger and later the Des Alpes discotheque.
-Further up-market are the Cantina Suisse which is popular for cocktails until 7pm and then has live music until midnight.
-The well heeled may then head off to the Zangola, 3km (two miles) from the resort centre (it lays on transportation) which is famous for its wild nights.
+'People watching' begins as soon as the lifts close.
+In most places around the resort the bars and restaurants retain quiet sophistication until the small hours, when the legendary nightclubs really start to buzz.
+If you're visiting at a busy holiday weekend, some stay open through to the time when the lifts re-open in the morning .
+Bars worth checking out include Ober 1, the Home Stube and . the up-market Cantina Suisse which is popular for cocktails and has live music until midnight.